geekie/datadriven/README.md

         self.test_method("hello", "world")
 ```

-The only difference is that the test `test_method` won't actually be executed.
+The only difference is that when wrapped with `@datadriven`, the test `test_method` won't be really executed.

 ## License